Saltar al contenido principal

 Desinfectante para manos

-Given the close quarters, airplanes are some of the easiest places to get sick.
-Indeed, a 2015 study found that seat-back trays on airplanes have 12 times more bacteria than the toilet seats in your home.7 And airports in general, some with hundreds of thousands of people passing through them in a day, can be germ havens.
+Given the close quarters, people tend to worry about getting sick on airplanes - especially when placed in close contact with someone who's ill and contagious.
+Airports in general, some with hundreds of thousands of people passing through in a day, can be germ havens.

 Heartburn and gas relief support products

-Traveling can throw off your digestive system and eating habits.
-This is especially true if you are splurging on foods you would normally avoid or are feeling stressed out about your trip.9 To help with discomfort caused by acid reflux or heartburn, travel with acidez estomacal medicine and gas relief support productos.
+Traveling can throw off the digestive system and eating habits.
+This is especially true if people splurge on foods they'd normally avoid or if they're feeling stressed out about the trip.

-While taking a trip can be exciting, it can also result in that dastardly jet lag.
-It throws off your circadian rhythm, or internal clock, especially if you're traveling to another time zone.
-There is always a chance you'll be on a flight with agitated babies, loud snorers and rowdy groups of people.
-These passengers may prevent you from getting a little shut-eye on a long flight.
+While taking a trip can be exciting, it can also result in jet lag, which may throw off someone's circadian rhythm (or internal clock) when they're traveling to another time zone.
+There's always a chance of being on a flight with agitated babies, loud snorers and rowdy groups of people.
+These passengers may prevent people from getting a little shut-eye on a long flight.

-A ayuda para dormir can not only help you fall asleep, it can also help you stay asleep.
+Melatonin specifically may help with jet lag.
 While the normal-size containers should be carry-on friendly, some do come in even smaller containers.
-It also doesn’t hurt to throw an eye mask and ear plugs into the mix.
+It also doesn't hurt to throw an eye mask and earplugs into the mix, either.
+As a reminder, people should talk to a health care provider before using any OTC sleep aids.

 Travel-size beauty and makeup products

 Keep things simple, suggests Greaves-Gabbadon.
 Bolsos beauty and makeup items in their own quart-size bag.
-This helps them to be easily removed if you get flagged by TSA.
-It also makes for easy access if you need to freshen up on your journey.
+This helps them to be easily removed if someone get flagged by TSA.
+It also makes for easy access if they need to freshen up on their journey.

 Base